Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Filtering with Linear Observation and Additive Noise

 We now consider the optimal or bootstap proposals and the importance weights in the natural parameterization, noise parameterization (low noise) and the degenerate noise case.
 To aid the notations in the below statement we partition the matrix $V_n^{\Delta}$ into its first $d_x$ rows denoted by the $d_x\times d_x$ matrix $V_n^{\Delta}(x)$ and its last $d_y$ rows denoted by the $d_y\times d_x$ matrix $V_n^{\Delta}(\epsilon)$.
-We will also use the notation $x_0^{\star}+V^{\Delta}_0(x)z=x_0$ $x_0^{\star}+V_0z=x_0$ and where we have not defined the objects on L.H.S..
+We will also use the notation $x_0^{\star}+V^{\Delta}_0(x)z=x_0$ $x_0^{\star}+V_0z=x_0$ and where we have not defined the objects on left hand side.
 We have the following result whose proof is in Appendix \ref{app:inc}.

 \begin{prop} Consider particle filters associated to the model at the start of Section \ref{sec:spec_add}. \begin{enumerate} \item{Natural parameterization with bootstrap proposal:

 } \item{Low noise with optimal proposal: